pololu/libpololu-avr/README.txt

   tools\STK500\xml

-folder in your AVR Studio 5 installation.
-The next time you start AVR Studio 5, you should see ATmega328P, ATmega1284P, and ATmega644P in the "Device" dropdown box of the "AVR Programming" dialog box when an STK500 is selected.
+folder in your Atmel Studio 6 installation.
+The next time you start Atmel Studio 6, you should see ATmega328P, ATmega1284P, and ATmega644P in the "Device" dropdown box of the "Device Programming" dialog box when an STK500 is selected.

 == Using the Pololu AVR Library ==

-For detailed instructions on using the library, please see our instructions at:
+For more information about the library, please see the Pololu AVR C/C++ Library User's Guide:

   http://www.pololu.com/docs/0J20